-"With the recent notice that John Muir Health is closing its Senior Services, it is a concern that seniors will get "lost" in the larger case management and logistical services of the larger John Muir Health System.
+"With the recent notice that John Muir Health is closing its Senior Services it is a concern that seniors will get "lost" in the larger case management and logistical services of the Larger John Muir Health System.
 The geriatric care manager that was located in Brentwood was a wonderful local resource for patients, families and East County Primary Care physicians. "

-"More services that would provide respite for the caregiver, independent attendant, registry co-op for less expensive alternative to in-home care."
+"More services that would provide respite for the caregiver, inc. pe. dent attendant, registry co-op for less expensive alternative to in-home care."

-"Other ways to reach those in isolation, expanded funding for caregiver services in the home and adult day programs."
+"Other ways to reach those in isolation, expanded for calegiver services in the home and adult day programs."